 The health researcher / supervisor is the applicant on behalf of the student and the student has to meet one of the following criteria to be eligible:

-- Registered in an undergraduate degree program in a health related field;
+- Registered in year one, two or three of an undergraduate degree program in a health related field;

-- Registered in a New Brunswick based M.D. program and may also hold an undergraduate or graduate degree;
+- Registered in year one, two or three of a New Brunswick based M.D. program and may also hold an undergraduate or graduate degree;

 Requirements for NBHRF Summer Studentship Grant Applications

-- Applications must be completed & submitted online through the New Brunswick Health Research Foundation website.
+- Applications must be completed (including all fields with an asterisk (*) if the required fields are not filled out your application will not be processed for review) & submitted online through the New Brunswick Health Research Foundation website.
 Ensure the following sections are completed.
-Project Information, Funding Sources, Student Supervisor(s), Student Additional Information, Required Additional Documents and Signatures.
+Project Information, Funding Sources, Student Supervisor(s), Student Additional Information, Short Abstract, Required Additional Documents and Signatures.
 Note: Under Funding Sources, list grants obtained for this specific project.
 Under Funds Held by Supervisor for Research Project, list the same sources as in Funding Sources and identify the amount dedicated for the student for each one.

-- No additional documents will be accepted prior to or after the submission deadline. (see below for required attachements)
+- No additional documents will be accepted prior to or after the submission deadline. (see below for required attachments)

-- Your electronic signature page document (obtained by scanning the paper copy after signatures have been obtained) must be uploaded as an attachment using the "Browse" button on the application form.
+- Your electronic signature page document (obtained by scanning the paper copy after signatures have been obtained) must be uploaded separately as an attachment using the"Choose Files" button on the application formand named “signature page”.
 There is no need to submit the paper copy of the signature page; the electronic scanned version will be sufficient.

 - Awards are made for the chosen number of weeks in the year of funding.
 Both successful and unsuccessful applicants may apply again in subsequent years.

-Please ensure that your application is complete (including all required signatures) and submitted on time to NBHRF.
+Please ensure that your application is complete (including all required fields (*) and signatures) and submitted on time to NBHRF.
 Failure to do so will result in an invalid application that will not be eligible for consideration.

 The complete application must be submitted via the online process. (before submitting the online application return to this section and ensure all these documents are uploaded in your online form)